Skip to content

 That way, anyone glancing at the cover can tell whether it’s for them or not.

-If the cover image looks inviting and relevant, a prospect will likely download the white paper and read it.
+If the cover image looks inviting and relevant, a prospect will more likely download the white paper and read it.

 If not, they’ll click away to something else.
 And no matter how good the rest of the white paper is, your chance to influence that prospect is gone.